Home Insurance

 How you file a claim will depend on your specific policy, so be sure to contact your insurance company for details before you begin any work.

-If you’re doing the work yourself and are not planning on making a claim, you might be hesitant about notifying your insurance company for fear that you could be penalized in the form of higher premiums — something drivers also grapple with when it comes to auto insurance claims.
+If you’re doing the work yourself and aren’t planning on making a claim, you might be hesitant about notifying your insurance company for fear that you could be penalized in the form of higher premiums — something drivers also grapple with when it comes to auto insurance claims.

 Generally, simply asking a question shouldn’t result in higher premiums.
-But there’s no guarantee that once your provider finds out about the damage, they won’t raise your rates when your policy comes up for renewal.
+But there’s no guarantee that once your provider finds out about any damage, they won’t raise your rates when your policy comes up for its annual renewal.

 Keep in mind that not all repairs can be completed by a homeowner.
 For example, electrical work must be completed by a licensed electrician and inspected by the relevant safety authority.
 Depending on the repairs, you may also need to acquire certain permits.